connorzl/3D-GAN-Inversion/README.md

 </p>
 <p align="center">input image, aligned reconstruction, animation with various poses & expressions<p align="center">

-This is the official Pytorch implementation of DECA.
+This is a modified repository of the official Pytorch implementation of DECA, used by [3D GAN Inversion for Controllable Portrait Image Animation](https://arxiv.org/abs/2203.13441).

 DECA reconstructs a 3D head model with detailed facial geometry from a single input image.
 The resulting 3D head model can be easily animated.
 Please refer to the [arXiv paper](https://arxiv.org/abs/2012.04012) for more details.